 This is the future of golf betting

-To be fair, not every shot will be captured by Masters’ cameras.
-But certainly, more action than ever will find its way to the archives.
+To be fair, not EVERY shot will be captured by Masters cameras.
+But certainly more action than ever will find its way to the archives.

 For now, when it comes to in-play wagering, bettors only have a scorecard on which to base their bets.
 “Will Jordan Spieth par the 17th hole?”
 Well, let’s see how his last three holes have gone.

-With this Masters coverage, bettors now have the advantage of seeing how Speith achieved those three scores.
+With this Masters coverage, bettors now have the advantage of seeing HOW Speith achieved those three scores.
 Did he scramble out of the pine needles?
 Did he stripe the fairway, stick an approach and tap in a birdie?
 What does his body language look like?

-This is what can revolutionize in-play betting for golf.
-This is the future.
-And this is how legal wagering on golf can grow even more, as Rood told Golfweek.
+THIS is what can revolutionize in-play betting for golf.
+THIS is the future.
+And THIS is how legal wagering on golf can grow even more, as Rood told Golfweek.

 “I think golf has the most area to grow of all the major sports from where they are currently.
-A couple (of) things that have to happen with the data from the PGA Tour coming into our wagering system.
+A couple things that have to happen with the data from the PGA Tour coming into our wagering system.
 We need to get something that’s a little bit more real time and develops some models around it that can spit out some basic pricing on that.”